-Kim Tae Hee and Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!
+Kim Tae Hee And Rain: Five Facts About Their Beautiful Romance–How They Met, Wedding Details And More!

 — KoreanUpdates.com (@KoreanUpdates) January 19, 2017

-Kim Tae Hee wrote a heartfelt letter pledging to love and care for Rain
+Kim Tae Hee Wrote a Heartfelt Letter Pledging To Love and Care for Rain

 Soompi reports that Kim wrote and released a letter through her agency, where she thanked her fans for their outpouring of love at the news of their wedding.
 She also pledged to care for her new husband as they begin their new lives together.